Your Reality Check For Trail Riding This Winter…

 Support Your Snowmobile Association & Clubs

-So anyone who cares about riding this winter should be doing everything possible to support their endeavours.
-We can do this by purchasing an early permit, volunteering to help, and by encouraging them on social media.
-But that’s not all snowmobilers can do to face the new normal challenge…
+Anyone who cares about riding this winter should be doing everything possible to support their endeavours.
+Especially with increasing restrictions already in place, We can do this by purchasing a trail permit, volunteering to help, and by encouraging clubs on social media.
+And by staying off the trails until clubs say they’re available.
+But that’s not all snowmobilers can do to meet the new normal challenge…

 Snowmobilers also need to take a close look in the mirror.
 The rider you see reflected there has a huge role to play in the trail availability equation.
-Because all that trail prep, grooming and yes, even abundant snow, might not matter…
+Because all that trail prep and grooming might not matter…

-In fact, it won’t mean diddly-squat if careless individuals spread the virus while trailering or riding.
-To me, this is the main new normal challenge.
-Local or regional outbreaks caused by snowmobilers could be a primary reason for in-season shut downs.
+It won’t mean diddly-squat if careless individuals spread the virus while trailering or riding.
+Local or regional outbreaks attributed to snowmobilers could be a primary reason for in-season shut downs.
 And that would be a tragedy for every rider.
 Made even worse because it was so very preventable if everyone had behaved responsibly from the get-go.
 And done their own reality check.

 The Downside of the New Normal Challenge